pavlin-policar/openTSNE/docs/source/degrees_of_freedom.rst

    * - a number
      - Hold the degrees of freedom fixed at that number.

-A worked example: the swiss roll
+A worked example: the Swiss roll
 --------------------------------

-The effect of the degrees of freedom is easiest to see on the *swiss roll*: a two-dimensional sheet rolled up in three dimensions.
+The effect of the degrees of freedom is easiest to see on the *Swiss roll*: a two-dimensional sheet rolled up in three dimensions.
 Because it is a single continuous manifold rather than a set of clusters, it makes a good test of how the tail heaviness reshapes an embedding.
 We colour each point by its position